 Yes, an Arm Lift will leave a visible scar running vertically from the armpit down to the elbow.
 Although the scar will fade over time, it will always be visible.
 Patients are not normally bothered by the scar, however, as they enjoy the benefits of a contoured arm.

 - When can I return to work after a Brachioplasty?

 Patients generally feel well enough to return to work in between three and seven days, following a Brachioplasty procedure.

 The exact cost of a Brachioplasty will depend on the extent of correction and the individual patient.
-Normally, a Brachioplasty will cost between $6,550 and $7,500.
+At your initial consultation, Dr. Lohner will go over the procedures and the costs involved.